tahmid-haque/hexagon-security/README.md

             using cookies of any sort so as to decrease our attack surface and instead stored all data in memory.
 As a result, a user's session only lasts as long as they do not leave the website.
 This also ensures that forgetting to sign out does not leave room for unauthorized users to view the original user's credentials on a shared computer.
+We do however make use of local storage to store the last user's email but this itself is not enough to use our app and security is maintained.
 -   **Backend**
     -   The backend uses `Node.js` in `JavaScript` with the `Express` framework.
 It also makes use of `GraphQL` for its API, `MongoDB` as its database and `Redis` as an in-memory data store.
 The database